AshleyYakeley/NixVirt/README.md

 ### `apps.x86_64-linux.virtpurge`

-`virtpurge` is a command-line tool for removing unused libvirt objects, used by the modules.
+`virtpurge` is a command-line tool for deleting unused libvirt objects, used by the modules.
 Its behaviour is subject to change and should not be relied upon.

 ### `packages.x86_64-linux.default`